 Like the functionality of SharePoint, but not the configuration and confusion?
-Check out these 12 alternatives.

 Because of this flexibility, SharePoint needs to be programmed to fit the needs of the company.
 For example, if you wanted to create a data input site on SharePoint that would build or display data in a form unique to your company, you would have to build out that solution using the SharePoint application.
 There are individuals and firms that have built entire businesses around creating custom applications for clients in SharePoint.